savinabeysooriya/devfest_2016/README.md

 Be ready for some novel experiences as GDG Sri Lanka will be bringing you an interesting DevFest keeping with the tradition of gradually improving each year.

-* You have to be there before 12.30AM
-* Registration starts at 8.30AM

-# Cardboard Unity Codelabs
-Here add some description about the session.
-As usual, you will be able to interact with the speakers and get the best out of the time.
-As all of them encourage questions about their topics, author-
-Thilini Disanayake

-# Break
-10.15AM - 10.30AM

-# Cardboard Unity Codelabs
-Here add some description about session.
-As usual, you will be able to interact with the speakers and get the best out of the time.
-As all of them encourage questions about their topics, author-
-Thilini Disanayake

-# WrapUp Speak
-Pamuditha & Raveen
-5.15PM - 5.25PM

 Be ready for some novel experiences as GDG Sri Lanka will be bringing you an interesting DevFest keeping with the tradition of gradually improving each year.

 © Copyright <a href="http://gdgsrilanka.org/">GDG Sri Lanka</a>